What is an SBIR/STTR?

-Topics Search – Allows for search for topics under current solicitation(s)
+Topics Search – Allows for the search for topics under current solicitation(s)

 Archives / Past BAA Solicitations

 Grants.gov is a government site designed to provide a common website for federal agencies to post discretionary funding opportunities and for grantees to find and apply to them.
 The Grants.gov system allows applicants to electronically interact with federal grant-making agencies, and to respond to potential opportunities.
-It centralizes more than 1000 grant programs across federal grant making agencies that award billions annually, and standardizes grant information, applicator packages and processes for finding and applying for federal grants.
-Site is designed to allow to learn about grants, policies, eligibility and identify and respond to opportunities.
+It centralizes more than 1000 grant programs across federal grant-making agencies that award billions annually and standardizes grant information, applicator packages and processes for finding and applying for federal grants.
+The site is designed to learn about grants, policies, eligibility and identify and respond to opportunities.

 Grants Terminology – A to Z